EPN-V2

 Portfolio assessment subject to the following requirements:

-• Selected material experiments that have had an impact on the design of the object.
+• Selected material tests that have been significant for the design of the object/collection.

-• Report with documentation of the design process and material exploration, 15-20 pages.
-The report must show a comprehensive and thorough visual description of the design process, form and material exploration, supplemented by explanatory text.
-Claims must be professionally substantiated, and source references must be available.
+Report with documentation of the design process and material exploration, 15-20 pages.
+The report must show a comprehensive and thoroughly worked-out visual description of the design process, form and material exploration, supplemented by explanatory text.
+Claims must be scientifically justified, and source references must be provided.

 The exam result can be appealed.